kayuzee/utopialabstakehomeprojectstarter/README.md

 If you have extra time available, feel free to show off your strengths!
 You can style the site, cache the most recent input, or implement any of the following features:

-- create validate transaction amount and wallet address
+- validate transaction amount and wallet addresses
 - Show Ethereum values in USD as well

 ## Using the starter repo;